 Distribution Fees: Each Fund has adopted a Distribution Plan ("12b-1 Plan" or "Plan"), for Class A shares, pursuant to which each Fund pays the Funds' distributor an annual fee for distribution and shareholder servicing expenses of 0.25% of the Funds' average daily net assets attributable to Class A shares.
-Copeland Dividend Growth Fund has adopted a 12b-1 Plan for Class C shares, pursuant to which the Fund pays the Funds' distributor an annual fee for distribution and shareholders servicing expense of 1.00% of the Copeland Dividend Growth Fund's average daily net assets attributable to Class I shares.
+Copeland Dividend Growth Fund has adopted a 12b-1 Plan for Class C shares, pursuant to which the Fund pays the Funds' distributor an annual fee for distribution and shareholders servicing expense of 1.00% of the Copeland Dividend Growth Fund's average daily net assets attributable to Class C shares.
+There is no distribution fee charged for Class I shares.
 Because these fees are paid out of the Funds' assets on an ongoing basis, over time these fees will increase the cost of your investment.